-Non-derivative financial assets are classified as financial assets at fair value through profit or loss, held-to-maturity financial assets, loans and receivables, and available-for-sale financial assets, as appropriate.
-All purchases and sales of financial assets are recognized on the trade date, except loans, receivables and deposits which are recognized at the date they are originated.
-When financial assets are recognized initially, they are measured at fair value, plus, in the case of assets not at fair value through profit or loss, directly attributable transaction costs.
+Non-derivative financial assets are classified as financial assets at fair value through profit or loss, held-to-maturity investments; loans and receivables, and available-for-sale financial assets, as appropriate.
+All purchases and sales of financial assets are recognized on the trade date.
+Non-derivative financial instruments are recognized initially at fair value, plus, (except for instruments at fair value through profit or loss), directly attributable transaction costs.

-Financial assets and financial liabilities at fair value through profit or loss
+Financial assets or financial liabilities at fair value through profit or loss

 Financial assets and financial liabilities at fair value through profit or loss are recorded in the statement of financial position at fair value.
 Related gains or losses on revaluation are charged directly to the income statement.
-Interest income and expense and dividends on such investments are recognized as interest income and dividend income or interest expenses, respectively.
+Interest income and expense, and dividends on such investments are recognized as interest income and dividend income or interest expenses, respectively.